 In this article, we are also going to give a description of the control scope process and also list the five steps of this process.

-Control Scope process measures the performance of the project scope and product scope and also manages the changes to the scope baseline.
-When delivering the product and project scope, how these deliverables meet the initially agreed requirements must be checked.
-If lots of gaps between the requirements and the deliverable come into place during perform quality assurance, or many defects are reported by the customer, these need to be corrected and regarding preventive actions must be taken to reduce the number of defects in future deliverables.
+The Control Scope process measures the performance of the project scope and product scope and also manages the changes to the scope baseline.
+When delivering the product and project scope, how these deliverables meet the initially agreed project requirements must be checked.
+If lots of gaps between the requirements and the deliverable come into place during performing quality assurance, or many defects are reported by the customer, these need to be corrected and regarding preventive actions must be taken to reduce the number of defects in future deliverables.

 Scope Management: The 2 Main Prerequisites of Control Scope Process